prasser/object-selector/README.md

 ```

 The library also features a tokenizer that can be used to graphically
-highlight the syntax of a selection predicate provided by a user and give
+highlight the syntax of a predicate provided by a user and give
 feedback about syntax errors:

 ![Image](https://raw.github.com/prasser/object-selector/master/doc/example.png)